Increase performance

 The four most effective performance levers

-There are numerous factors that influence performance.
+There are numerous factors that increase performance.
 These four factors are the most important performance levers:

-At the six sites of this telecommunications group with a total of 1,500 employees, the figures fluctuate extremely.
-Productivity is inadequate, customers are dissatisfied and sales expectations are not being met.
-Meanwhile, managers and employees believe that they will never be able to achieve the goals that have been set for them no matter what.
+Case study: At the six locations of this telecommunications group with a total of 1,500 employees, the figures fluctuate extremely.
+Productivity is insufficient, customers are dissatisfied and sales expectations are not met.
+Meanwhile, managers and employees believe that they can never achieve the goals they set anyway.

-The Group’s customer service is spread across various locations.
-Performance at all sites is improvable, and at some it is even very insufficient: customer meetings take too long, customers are often dissatisfied, and not enough deals are closed.
+The Group’s customer service is spread over various locations.
+Performance at all sites is capable of improvement, and at some it is even very unsatisfactory: customer meetings take too long on average, customers are often dissatisfied, and too few deals are closed.

 Crisis intervention and organizational development